 - Non-urgent care needs

-- Existing or postponed appointments
+- Existing appointments

-|Do you have any symptoms of fever or respiratory ailments such as a cold, a cough, a sore throat or shortness of breath?
+|Do you have a fever and/or are you suffering from respiratory symptoms such as a cold, coughing, a sore throat or shortness of breath?

 What do we expect from you?